michaelflppv/bohnenspiel/README.md

-# Bohnenspiel AI - Java Implementation
+# State AI - Java Implementation

 ## Overview

-This project involves implementing an AI to play the game **Bohnenspiel** using a Monte-Carlo Tree Search (MCTS) algorithm.
+This project involves implementing an AI to play the game **State** using a Monte-Carlo Tree Search (MCTS) algorithm.
 The AI must compete against a reference AI, which employs a Min-Max algorithm with a depth of 4.
 The goal is to create a smarter AI that can outperform the reference AI consistently, making decisions within a 3-second timeframe for each move.

 ## Game Rules - Specific Variant

-In this variant of the Bohnenspiel:
+In this variant of the State:

 1. **Capture Conditions**:
    - A player captures beans if the last bean lands in a field with **2, 4, or 6 beans**.